victorfan336/fragment-router/README.md

 moduleName is your module name, you may use this annotation in different module.
 you must write all you module name in FragmentBuildInfo class !

 value is the unique identification !

+ 2.initialization
+   Initialization fragmentRouter in your main activity like this:
+   FragmentRouter.init(R.id.main_content_view);
+   R.id.main_content_view is the FrameLayout's id from xml.

- 2.use like this:
+ 3.use like this:

  public void onClick() {
         new FragmentRouter.FRouterBuilder()